 Udio workflow, updated May 10, 2026

 You generated the track.
 Now what?
-Drop the audio into Dayvid, get a vertical music video with synced captions, and the same render is ready for YouTube, TikTok, and Reels.
+Drop the audio into Dayvid, get a finished music video with synced captions, and the same render is ready for YouTube, TikTok, and Reels.
 No video editor in between.

 The Udio-shaped gap